Get

 Angry dog barking at something or someone

-There are around 70 million domestic dogs in the United States, which means that most people you know have at least one dog.1 Most people look forward to visiting homes with dogs or even owning their dog so that they can cuddle, go on walks, and play fetch with them, but for a small fee of around 9% of adults in the United States, interacting with a dog can be a terrifying experience.2
+There are around 70 million domestic dogs in the United States, which means that a good chunk of the people you know have at least one dog.1 Most people look forward to visiting homes with dogs or even owning their dog so that they can cuddle, go on walks, and play fetch with them, but for a small fee of around 9% of adults in the United States, interacting with a dog can be a terrifying experience.2

 dogster paw divider